sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 The spreadsheet
 ---------------

 It is possible to simply begin typing values into the jamovi spreadsheet as you would in any other spreadsheet software.
-Alternatively, existing data sets can be opened in jamovi (see the section “” further down on the page).
+Alternatively, existing data sets can be opened in jamovi (see the section “Loading data in jamovi” further down on the page).

 In jamovi data is represented in a spreadsheet with each column representing a “variable” and each row representing a “case” or “participant”.

 Data Variables